noseka1/noseka1.github.io/source/_posts/2015-05-18-five-basic-tips-for-logging-in-java.markdown

 }
 {% endcodeblock %}

 In the logging configuration file we'll create two log appenders.
 The console appender sends all logging messages to the console output.
-In addition to it the file appender enhanced with a marker filter logs only the messages marked with the `time` marker into the `/tmp/logger.out` log file.
+In addition, the file appender logs only the messages marked with the `time` marker into the `/tmp/logger.out` log file.

 {% codeblock lang:xml log4j2.marker.xml %}
 <Configuration>